Why should I attend the American Language and Culture Institute (ALCI) over other intensive English programs?

 Is housing available?

-The Office of Housing Services coordinates campus housing for traditional undergraduate students (including transfer, international, and ALCI students).
+The Office of Residence Life coordinates campus housing for traditional undergraduate students (including transfer, international, and ALCI students).
 It is important to apply early since campus housing is limited.
 Once a student is accepted, he/she must complete an APU Request for Campus Housing Assignment, and submit it with a $250 (U.S.) housing deposit.
-To obtain a housing request, email your admission counselor at email@example.com.
+To obtain a housing request, email your admissions representative at email@example.com.

 The Office of Asset Management manages Azusa Pacific University’s non-campus rental properties reserved for graduate, international and ALCI graduate, married undergraduate, other nontraditional students, and faculty/staff, as well as maintains up-to-date listings of housing opportunities for the larger APU and local communities.
-Please contact the office for additional information about available housing options.
+Contact the housing office for additional information about available housing options.

 How long will I need to study at ALCI before attending APU?